Frances Crook's blog · 18 Mar 2019

 Ofsted’s new inspection regime is better, but still needs work

-In the last couple of weeks, the Independent Inquiry into Sex Abuse has published its report on abuse of children in penal custody and former prison officers have been convicted of violently assaulting boys in Medomsley detention centre.
+In the last couple of weeks, the Independent Inquiry into Child Sexual Abuse has published its report on abuse of children in penal custody and former prison officers have been convicted of violently assaulting boys in Medomsley detention centre.
 Children in custody have nowhere to run to if they are being abused, assaulted, violated or mistreated.

 Three years ago, BBC Panorama revealed systematic abuse of children and fabrication of records in Medway secure training centre (STC) by G4S staff – something that Ofsted and other agencies had not picked up.
 In fact, the joint report by Her Majesty’s Chief Inspector of Prisons and Ofsted published prior to the Panorama broadcast found that the “overall effectiveness of Medway …STC… to meet the needs of young people is judged good with outstanding features.”